What Size Rug Goes Under a Bed?

 I would have liked a seagrass area rug in the bedroom since I like the easy breezy casual feel it adds to a room.
 But there are many other rugs that I like and I began a quest to find a large area rug that would make us both happy.

-In my rug search I found hundreds of beautiful area rugs, but most were either too formal, too contemporary or too expensive.
+In my rug search I found hundreds of beautiful area rugs, but most were either too formal, too contemporary.
 I also had to consider the size of the rug.
 It couldn’t be too small or it would look wimpy under the king size bed.
 Too large, would look overwhelming.
 Like Goldilocks, I had to get the size of the rug, just right.